Article · Mar 6, 2026

 Two-layer identity models in Supabase: when auth and authorization disagree

-Supabase Auth gives you auth.users for free.
-Roles need a second table, a trigger, and atomic deployment.
-Here's how the gap breaks production.
+auth.users gives you identity for free.
+Roles need a second table, a trigger, and an atomic migration.
+Here's where the gap breaks production.

 When I take over a Supabase project, the first thing I check is how the identity model is wired.
 Not the auth provider, not the OAuth setup.
 The bit that connects auth.users (the identity layer) to whatever table holds roles or permissions (the authorization layer).
 Half the time it is wrong, and the people running the app do not know yet because the bug only shows up when somebody signs up for the first time after a botched deploy.